Conexiotechnologies/conexio-firmware-sdk/samples/conexio_stratus/sht4x/README.rst

 ***********

-This sample application periodically measures the ambient temperature and humidity from an SHT4X sensor onboard Conexio Stratus kit.
+This sample application periodically measures the ambient temperature and humidity from an SHT4X sensor connected to  Conexio Stratus kit.
 The result is written to the console.

 The SHT4X has the option to use a heater which makes sense for specific environments/applications (refer to the datasheet for more information).